arnox86/ProjectWeatherStation/README.md

-# Project Weatherstation with Arduino
+# Project Weatherstation with Arduino Uno

-Here you can see my project to build a small Arduino based weatherstation with temperature, humidity and sunlight exposure sensors plus an LCD-Display.
+Here you can see my project to build a small Arduino Uno based weatherstation with temperature, humidity and sunlight exposure sensors plus an LCD-Display.

 The code is written in Arduino C++.